Skip to content

 Student grade (Nd)2.0

 The most useful lesson from this example is not just the final number.
 It is the importance of assumptions.
-Change Nmax or Nmin and the conversion moves.
+Change the passing threshold and the conversion moves.
 That is why official conversion instructions from admissions offices should always be followed over generic online defaults.

 For application strategy, run multiple scenarios: one using default parameters, one using the exact published target-university parameters, and one conservative estimate.
 This gives you a practical range instead of one rigid value and helps you plan where to strengthen the rest of your profile.